-The Board has also formulated a Policy for determination of 'legitimate purposes' as part of the Code of Fair Disclosure and Conduct as per the requirements of the SEBI Insider Trading Regulations.
+The Board has also formulated a Policy for determination of 'legitimate purposes' as a part of the Code of Fair Disclosure and Conduct as per the requirements of the SEBI Insider Trading Regulations.
 The Company from time to time conducts trainings and workshops with designated persons to create awareness on various aspects of prevention of insider trading code and the SEBI Insider Trading Regulations and to ensure that the internal controls are adequate and effective to ensure compliance.
-The Audit Committee reviews cases of non-compliances, if any, and makes necessary recommendations to the Board.